Pro Taste

 Beans on Toast – Victoria, UK

-Beans on toast is a quintessentially British comfort food that epitomises simplicity and comfort.
+Beans on toast is a quintessentially British comfort food that epitomizes simplicity and comfort.
 In this British classic, canned beans in a rich tomato sauce are served on slices of toasted bread.
-The combination of sweet and savoury beans with the crunchy toast creates a delightful contrast in textures, while the subtle seasoning of salt and spices enhances the flavours.
+The combination of sweet and savory beans with the crunchy toast creates a delightful contrast in textures, while the subtle seasoning of salt and spices enhances the flavors.

 Some cafés and restaurants in the UK will serve up ‘homemade’ baked beans where the dish has been created from scratch using cannellini or butter beans in a smoky tomato sauce, spiked with paprika and plenty of salt and pepper.